MmedaraU/study-notes/css-and-css3.md

 Lets you animate from one set of properties to another.
 They do not necessarily need a trigger.
 Animations, have similar functions as transition such as timing-function, duration, etc. Timing function can be controlled between keyframes.

 The first step is to create a set of keyframes.
 A *keyframe* is a single frame of an animation that dictates how a scene looks.
-THe browser fills in the gaps between frames.
+The browser fills in the gaps between frames.
 ```css
 @keyframes animationName {
   from {